yliess86/PhDThesis/thesis.md

 ### Contributions

 This work focuses on the use of color hints in the form of user strokes as it fits the natural digital artist workflow and does not involve learning and mastering a new skill.
 While previous works offers improving quality compared to classical +cv techniques, they are still subject to noisy training data, artifacts, a lack of variety, and a lack of fidelity in the user intent.
-In this thesis we explore the importance of a clean, qualitative and consistent dataset.
+In this dissertation we explore the importance of a clean, qualitative and consistent dataset.
 We investigate how to better capture the user intent via natural artistic controls and how to reflect them into the generated model artifact while preserving or improving its quality.
 We also look at how the creative process can be transformed into a dynamic iterative workflow where the user collaborates with the machine to refine and carry out variations of his artwork.

 Here is a brief enumeration of this thesis's contributions: